Western NY death toll rises to 27 from cold, storm chaos

 Freezing conditions and power outages had Buffalonians scrambling to get to anywhere with heat amid what Hochul called the longest sustained blizzard conditions ever in the city.

-In a nearby home, Shahida Muhammad told WKBW that she had a desperate weekend after an outage knocked out power to her 1-year-old son’s ventilator.
+In a nearby home, Shahida Muhammad told WKBW that an outage knocked out power to her 1-year-old son’s ventilator.
 She and the child’s father manually administered breaths from Friday until Sunday when rescuers saw her desperate social media posts and came to their aid.

 Erie County officials said they went to the family’s home Saturday but that no one came to the door.
 Muhammad said they were there but thankfully her son was doing well despite the ordeal.
 She described him as “a fighter.”